 There is scope to consolidate the left-turning cycle traffic along a single connecting route to the east of Dorset Street, which will diminish the volume continuing along Dorset Street where scarce road space is needed for the high volume of bus services along this key transport corridor of the Swords QBC.
-It is unlikely that the Quality of Service for cyclists on Dorset Street can be raised higher than level C in this context, which would only suit a Secondary route.
+While it is proposed that Dorset Street is part of the primary network, it will be a challenge to raise the Quality of Service for cyclists higher than level C..

-An alternative for this route would be divert eastward along Clonliffe Road and then turn south along Jones's Road past Croke Park to enter the city centre area away from the restrictions that apply on Drumcondra Road Lower and Dorset Street.
+An alternative route would be to divert eastward along Clonliffe Road and then turn south along Jones's Road past Croke Park to enter the city centre area away from the restrictions that apply on Drumcondra Road Lower and Dorset Street.
 These streets are wide enough to accommodate segregated cycle tracks even with on-street parking where necessary.